loukylor/VRC-Mods/README.md

 You can configure whether you want cloning to be on or off based off instance type.
 So for example, you can have cloning on in Invite+ worlds and off in all the other instance types.

 You can also disable/enable cloning for a specific avatar.
+The buttons to control these can be toggled on and off.
 Keep in mind however, that this requires the use of UIX and will overwrite the instance type cloning.

 ## Requirements